 Because the Leaf Curv has only one recline position, it may not be reclined enough for a sleeping infant—or it may be too reclined for a toddler who wants to sit more upright.

 The Nuna Leaf Grow has an adjustable recline, with three positions that keep your child comfortable at any age.

 In the biggest downside of the new Leaf Grow, the Wind motor is no longer compatible with the redesigned seat.

 The Nuna Leaf Grow accommodates a wider range of palettes with three color options: Champagne, Iron and Blush.
-(Blush will be available in September 2018).

 The Nuna Leaf Grow adds new features to Nuna's long-popular swaying baby seat, like new colors, a three-position recline and two stages of cushions that make the seat more comfortable for both an infant and a toddler.